Which of the Following is an Example of Self-Efficacy

 -

-Start with small wins: Begin with manageable tasks and gradually increase difficulty as confidence builds And that's really what it comes down to..
+Start with small wins: Begin with manageable tasks and gradually increase difficulty as confidence builds Small thing, real impact..

 -